 The most common ablative lasers used to treat acne scars are the carbon dioxide and erbium (YAG) lasers.
 These lasers burn skin tissue in a controlled manner to a specific depth.

 The usual result is that “new” skin is smoother, atrophic scars are reduced in depth, and the overall look of scarring is softened.

 You should expect CO2 laser skin resurfacing to cost between $2,000 and $3,000.
 And you’ll be oozing for 2 weeks and red for 3 months.
+You’ll probably need some pain medication for a week.
 But the results are spectacular.
-It’s serious skin care but with serious downtime!
-CO2 lasers are the best way with a laser how to tighten skin but almost rivaled by Ultherapy which is NO down time so just choose based on sun damage and resurfacing needs.
+It’s also great for anti aging skin care but it always comes with some hefty “down time”!

 Punch Excision, Punch Elevation, and Punch Grafting: